How to Study in Nursing School: Students Share 9 Great Nursing Study Tips

 - NCLEX prep resources

-Though having all this information in one place may seem overwhelming at first, this guide is a recommended part of any Rasmussen College nursing student’s study routine.
+Though having all this information in one place may seem overwhelming at first, this guide is a recommended part of any Rasmussen University nursing student’s study routine.
 Will Hummel, tutor and BSN student, uses the School of Nursing guide as his go-to for everything from nursing research and APA guides to numerous course-specific resources.

 3. Consider studying with a tutor